eclipsesource/tabris-js/doc/w3c-api.md

 * Only asynchronous requests are supported.
 Attempting a synchronous request will cause an error.
 * When a relative URL is given, Tabris.js will interpret it as a path relative to the application's `package.json`.
 This allows you to read static resources (files residing in your project folder).
 * When using a custom built developer client, a relative URL may be used to access local files (bundled with the client as a resource) as well as those residing in the remote project folder (from which the code is loaded via HTTP).
 Local files take precedence.
 * To enable access to SSL protected resources that use self signed certificates, use the `UseStrictSSL` preference in the config.xml.
-See the [Cordova documentation](cordova.md#preferences).
+See [Building a Tabris.js App](build.md#preferences).

 ## Fetch